DNA testing on a blood sample, chest

 Normal Grays

---Females have gray faces and crests, dull orange cheek patches and a
+--are dimorphic with distinct, visually differences between males and females.
+Females have gray faces and crests, dull orange cheek patches and a

 tint of yellow around their forehead, eyes and beaks.
 Females also have yellow spots on the